akrm1/udemy_courses_analysis/Proposal.md

 # Udemy Courses Analysis

 ## Introduction:
-Most of the people who learns about development they learn online via famous websites, these websites provides courses online and give certifications, one of the most famous and popular websites is Udemy, so in this project I get data about almost 10,000 subscribes in udemy courses about development category , I get the data from kagle website, and if you want to know more about the data this is the link of the source of the data: https://www.kaggle.com/jilkothari/udemy-courses-development
+Most of the people who learns about development they learn online via famous websites, these websites provides courses online and give certifications, one of the most famous and popular websites is Udemy, so in this project I get data about almost 10,000 subscribes in udemy courses about development category , I got the data from kagle website, and if you want to know more about the data this is the link of the source of the data: https://www.kaggle.com/jilkothari/udemy-courses-development

-*Note: the currency that used in this data is INR, so I assume this data was collected in indian region about Udemy courses.

 ## About The Dataset:
   ### source:
-  the data is getted from kaggle website: https://www.kaggle.com/jilkothari/udemy-courses-development
+  The data was obtained from the kaggle website: https://www.kaggle.com/jilkothari/udemy-courses-development

   ### Features:
    - id : The course ID of that particular course.